Yes. No. Well, maybe just the one.

 You are a person.
 You deserve to live a long, happy, fulfilled life.
 I want to help you do it.

 Not a question, but awesome!
 I’m a shelter volunteer in my free time and have been for years.
 I’ve just always owned cats.
-But my husband is a dog person and we absolutely have plans to one day own a pair of Bernese mountain dogs.
+But I love dogs.

 Gabby and Alexander Hamilcat (or Ham, for short)